Giuliano-C/Pacman-Ghostbusters/README.md

 # Pacman-Ghostbusters

-In this project, you will design Pacman agents that use sensors to locate and eat invisible ghosts.
-You'll advance from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.
+In this project, I designed Pacman agents that use sensors to locate and eat invisible ghosts.
+The main goal was to advance from locating single, stationary ghosts to hunting packs of multiple moving ghosts with ruthless efficiency.

 ## Part 1 - Exact Inference Observation

 This correctly updates the agent's belief distribution over ghost positions given an observation from Pacman's sensors.
-The implementation also handlea one special case: when a ghost is eaten, you should place that ghost in its prison cell.
+The implementation also handle one special case:

+- when a ghost is eaten, you should place that ghost in its prison cell.

 ```bash
 $ python autograder.py -q q1